Rensvandeschoot/Tutorials/JASP for beginners/JASP_for_beginners_v3.md

 ## V. Epilogue

 -	Congratulations!
 You have finished all the basic but core practices to use the JASP.
 We hope you enjoyed this tutorial.
--	We are going to end this tutorial ends with two additional points.
+-	We are going to end this tutorial with two additional points.
 Take it easy and enjoy the ending!

 <br>

 ### 1. The greatest synergy between JASP and Bayesian statistics

 -	As mentioned at the beginning of ‘IV.
 Data analysis and interpretation’, we only focused on statistical analyses from the frequentist statistics perspective.
 One of the greatest strengths of JASP is its synergy with Bayesian statistics.
--	Therefore, we strongly recommend you to read our next tutorial JASP for Bayesian analysis with default priors!
+-	Therefore, we strongly recommend you to read our next tutorial [JASP for Bayesian analyses with default priors](https://www.rensvandeschoot.com/tutorials/jasp-for-bayesian-analyses-with-default-priors/)!
 It completely focuses on [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) statistical analysis, again in an easy and friendly tone.
 You will see how user-friendly to play with Bayesian statistics in JASP.
 See you soon!

 <br>